-The Company shares office space, equipment, personnel, consultants and various administrative services with Solaris Resources ("Solaris"), Armor Minerals Inc., and Augusta Gold Corp related by virtue of certain directors and management in common.
+The Company shares office space, equipment, personnel, consultants and various administrative services with other companies related by virtue of certain directors and management in common.
 These services have been provided through a management company equally owned by each company party to the arrangement.
 Costs incurred by the management company are allocated and funded by the shareholders of the management company based on time incurred and use of services.
 If the Company's participation in the arrangement is terminated, the Company will be obligated to pay its share of the rent payments for the remaining term of the officed space rental agreement.
-The Company's obligation for future rental payments on December 31, 2021 was approximately \$131, determined based on the Company's average share of rent paid in the immediately preceding 12 months.
+The Company's obligation for future rental payments December 31, 2022 was approximately \$164, determined based on the Company's average share of rent paid in the immediately preceding 12 months.
 The Company has \$183 of other assets classified as property, plant and equipment in connection with this arrangement.

-The Company was charged for the following with respect to this arrangement in the year ended December 31, 2021.
+The Company was charged for the following with respect to this arrangement in the year ended December 31, 2022.